HTTP-RPC/Sierra/README.md

 * `row()` - produces an instance of `RowPanel`, a container that automatically arranges sub-components along the x-axis
 * `stack()` - produces an instance of `StackPanel`, a container that automatically arranges sub-components by z-order

-These containers offer an alternative to the standard Java layout managers, which can often be overly limiting or difficult to use in practice.
+These containers offer an alternative to the standard Java layout managers, which can often be limiting or difficult to use in practice.

 Additionally, `UIBuilder` provides this method for declaring a panel's contents: